 - A Dog Named "Dog": Close enough, anyway.
 "Ken" means "Sword" in Japanese, and "-suke" is a common generic masculine name-ender.
 A direct translation would probably be something like "Swordey".

 - Evil-Detecting Dog: As a monster itself it's able to sense other monsters nearby, vibrating to warn Laios.
 Of course, it's also still a wild animal and when faced with the Red Dragon it just runs away.

 - Living Weapon: Yep; it's a mollusk monster after all.

 A cat beastkin and former member of Shuro's party who later joins Team Touden.
 She hopes travelling with Team Touden will help her find a cure for the curse that has made her into a chimera.
 Standoffish and self-centered at first, she soon thaws and begins to bond with the other members of the party.

 - Action Girl: Was able to easily get the drop on the party, and apparently knows ways of assassinating people quickly and effortlessly.
 She gets the chance to put her money where her mouth is in Chapter 43, felling an ice golem with minimal help from Chilchuck.

-- Adaptational Early Appearance: She was a member of the group well before reaching the Red Dragon in the one-shot.
+- Adaptational Late Appearance: She was a member of the group well before reaching the Red Dragon in the one-shot.
 The series proper introduces her alongside Shuro's party and keeps her disguised until the concept of artificial chimeras is brought up, both providing explanation on why there would be a catgirl ninja in an otherwise fairly western styled setting.

 - Animal Eyes: Izutsumi has cat eyes thanks to her being a chimera.